Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 |---|---|---|

-| Best for | Windows applications, RDP, IIS, MSSQL, accounting software, .NET Framework | Web apps, containers, open-source stacks, automation, Linux-native services |
+| Best for | Windows applications, RDP, IIS, MSSQL, accounting software, .NET Framework, desktop-based tools | Web apps, containers, open-source stacks, Linux-native services, automation, developer workflows |

-| Access model | Remote Desktop, PowerShell, WinRM | SSH, web console, automation tools |
+| Access model | Remote Desktop, PowerShell, WinRM, Windows Admin Center | SSH, web console, automation tools, package managers |

 | Licensing | Windows licensing and possibly RDS CALs must be planned | Most distributions have no OS license cost |

-| User experience | Familiar desktop interface for non-Linux users | Command-line first, more developer/sysadmin oriented |
+| User experience | Familiar desktop interface for Windows users | Command-line first, more developer/sysadmin oriented |

-| Operational weight | More GUI-friendly, but patching and licensing need discipline | Usually lighter and easier to automate at scale |
+| Operational weight | More GUI-friendly, but licensing and patching need discipline | Usually lighter and easier to automate at scale |

 Windows VPS vs Cloud Desktop